nsirivolu27/edrevel-video-ai/README.md

 requirements.txt
 ```

-There are no separate repository/service/provider layers because this does not need them.
-Most of the interesting code is in `video_pipeline.py`, `tracking.py`, and `interaction_logic.py`.
+The structure is intentionally small.
+Most of the important logic lives in `video_pipeline.py`, `tracking.py`, `interaction_logic.py`, and `utils.py`.

-## How the pipeline works
+## Pipeline

-1. Probe the video first for FPS, frame count, duration, and resolution.
+1. Probe the video for metadata.
-2. Sample every `SAMPLE_EVERY` frames to keep runtime reasonable.
+2. Sample frames for speed.
 3. Run YOLO and split detections into people and candidate objects.
+4. Add OpenCV fallback detections for cable-like shapes and small installation parts.
-4. Track people and objects separately with a centroid + IoU matcher.
+5. Track people and objects separately with a centroid + IoU matcher.
-5. Smooth object center movement and compress repeated states into frame ranges.
+6. Smooth object center movement and compress repeated states into frame ranges.
-6. Build an upper-body interaction zone for each person.
+7. Build an upper-body interaction zone for each person.
-7. Score nearby objects based on distance, zone overlap, broad proximity, and whether the object just started moving.
+8. Score nearby objects using distance, zone overlap, broad proximity, and recent motion changes.
-8. Increase/decrease pair confidence over time so one noisy frame does not count as an interaction.
+9. Smooth interaction confidence over time so one noisy frame does not create a false interaction.
-9. Export result JSON and a few debug keyframes.
+10. Export result JSON and annotated keyframes.

-## Why a custom tracker?
+## Why the Custom Tracker?

-ByteTrack or DeepSORT would probably track better, but I wanted the assignment logic to be easy to explain in an interview.
-This tracker matches only when:
+ByteTrack or DeepSORT would likely track better in production, but this project keeps the first tracker simple and readable.
+The tracker matches detections using:

-- the class label is the same
+- class label
-- the new box overlaps the old box enough, or
+- bounding-box IoU
-- the center moved a reasonable distance
+- normalized center distance

-It is not production-grade tracking, but it is readable and good enough for showing the reasoning layer around detections.
+- missed-frame tolerance

+That makes the behavior easier to debug and explain while the team is still validating the detection and interaction logic.

-## Interaction heuristic
+## Interaction Logic

-I skipped hand-pose estimation on purpose.
-It would be more accurate, but it adds another model and more setup work.
-For a assessment project, I used a practical approximation:
+The app does not use hand-pose estimation yet.
+Instead, it uses a practical heuristic:

-- take the upper part of the person box
+- take the upper region of each person bounding box
-- expand it a bit to represent likely arm/hand area
+- expand it slightly to represent a likely hand/upper-body interaction zone
-- score objects near or overlapping that zone
+- score objects based on distance and overlap with that zone
-- give a small bonus when an object transitions from stationary to moving
+- add a small bonus when an object recently changes from stationary to moving
-- require confidence to stay high for more than one sampled frame
+- require confidence to stay high across multiple sampled frames

-This will miss some edge cases, but it avoids the worst one-frame false positives.
+This is a reasonable baseline for installation videos, but it is still a heuristic.
+Hand pose, better object labels, and more video examples are natural next steps.

 ## Setup